 Yes, it is possible that even a company as big as Google can have a glitch.
 Glitches are possible with every size system, no matter how big or how small.

-27. A Google employee accidentally deleted your Google My Business review
+27. A Google employee accidentally deleted your Google Business Profile review

 The “Google Deleted My Reviews” Conspiracy Theories